Dejean97/Project-1-Sales-Insight-Analytics/README.md

-# Project1: Sales Insight Analytics
+# Project 1: Sales Insight Analytics
 Cleansing and presenting basic transactional data to produce sales insights using MySQL &amp; Tableau

 ## Resources Used